Vegz78/ToggleZeroTier/README.md

 # ToggleZeroTier
 A script to automatically toggle a ZeroTier connection and add it to the routing table directly from a games folder that executes .sh-scripts inside RetroPie/Emulationstation, or from a Linux command line.

-Added a new 3 step logic instad of the old 2 step, so that one easily can restore ZT broadcast after reboot:<br>
+Added a new 3 step logic instead of the old 2 all-on/all-off, so that one easily can restore ZT broadcast after reboot:<br>
 STATE               =>      ACTION<br>
 1.ZT off           =>	    Toggle to 2<br>
 2.ZT on & BC off	=>	    Toggle to 3<br>